nolliechyTW/WIL/Leetcode/ArrayAndHashing/348. Design Tic-Tac-Toe/README.md

 - 2 <= n <= 100
 - player is 1 or 2.
 - 0 <= row, col < n
-- (row, col) are unique for each different call to move.
+- (row, col) are unique for each different call to move
 - At most n^2 calls will be made to move

 =======================================================================================<br>